wp-plugins/spam-free-wordpress/readme.txt

 == Installation ==

-Support is provided at the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage.
+Support is ONLY provided at the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage.

 = WordPress 3.1 and Above =